originalworks/protocol-core/README.md

 3. To run with CPU: `cargo run --release`
 4. To run with GPU: `cargo run --release -F cuda`

+Note: [Rust](https://www.rust-lang.org/tools/install) needs to be installed in your system.

 ## Notes on GPU

 To run this project on a GPU, you'll need a graphics card with sufficient memory.